imarri01/StatModeling_With_Python/README.md

 What would you do if you had more time?
 - Spend more time choosing the right features for the regression model
 - Delve deeper into the Yelp and Foursquare to find more numeral data to help tune the regression model
-- Optmize on some of the code.
+- Optimize on some of the code.
 I believe some of the code in the notebooks could be shorter and better use of functions could have been used throughout
 - Spend more time cleaning the data.
-I dont think I enough time cleaning the data.
+I don't think I spent enough to clean the data.
-- Start with the end in mind, in other works, what was the goal we are trying to achieve in Part 4, then work backwards to ensure that all the other steps had enough data to make the model sound.
+- Start with the end in mind, in other words, what was the goal we are trying to achieve in Part 4, then work backward to ensure that all the other steps had enough data to make the model sound.

 ---